lhunath/friends.fail/Lelliandra.md

 member-rank: 1
 member-server: argent-dawn
 member-armory: 168/159098792
-subtitle: Lelliandra is pleasantly drunk.
+subtitle: is pleasantly drunk.
 ---

-You've never before come across a character as wildly perplexing and strangely intreguing as Lelliandra.
+You haven't come across a character as wildly perplexing yet strangely intreguing as Lelliandra.
 He'll burst out with hillarious common non-sense and top your DPS charts while ordering some pizza and taking down a few raid bosses on the side.